robert-westenberger/knowledgebase/mathematics/linear-algebra/vectors-and-spaces.md

 ## Vectors
 * A **vector** is something that has both **magnitude** and **direction**.
 * Velocity is a vector for example.
 It has a speed and a direction.
+* They can be added together and multiplied by numbers to produce another vector of the same kind.
+Any object that can satisfy these two properties can be considered a vector.

 #### Linear combinations
 * Vectors are added with *v+w*.